JUMP TO:

 Suunto Race S In-Depth Review: Smaller, cheaper, yet better?

 Suunto has just announced the Suunto Race S, a smaller and lighter version of the Suunto Race they announced last fall.
-Except, it’s got more features, better accuracy, is substantially cheaper, and is even manufactured in Finland.
+Except, it’s got more features, better accuracy, and is substantially cheaper.
 Unlike some of their competitors, it appears Suunto is actually listening to what their customers want.
 Well, mostly anyway.

 The new Suunto Race S includes some big-ticket features people have been asking for, such as a Suunto Climb Guidance (a ClimbPro-like feature), better heart rate sensor accuracy, more watch face customization, and better UI responsiveness.
 Plus, a boatload of other items.
 In many ways, we start to see Suunto being able to focus on some of the smaller tweaks that people want, as opposed to being stuck on playing catch-up on big-ticket items.
 Not to say there still aren’t some much-needed omissions, but Suunto is clearly starting to find their groove here.